How to set up a donation page and raise money for what matters

 Choose a fundraising goal that makes sense

 When you’re deciding what your fundraising goal should be, it’s best to start small and increase it as necessary.
 Why is it best to start small?
 Reasonable fundraising goals may encourage people to give, while overly ambitious goals might make people feel like their donation won’t count for anything in the bigger scheme of things.
+A goal of €500 that you reach feels like a win, while a goal of €10,000 that you only reach €2000 of can feel discouraging.

 Remember that you can increase your fundraising goal whenever you like.
 You can also keep all of the donations you receive, even if you don’t meet your fundraising goal.

-The first few days of a fundraiser can have a big impact on its longer term success.
+The first few days of a fundraiser can have a big impact on its longer-term success.
 Before you start promoting your fundraiser left, right and centre, it’s best to share it with a few close friends and ask for their feedback.
 Since people are more likely to give if others have already donated, a launch strategy will ensure that you have a few solid donations before you share your fundraiser with everyone else over social media.

 For more ideas about how to ask for donations, see these resources: